jimeh/manservant/README.md

 # Manservant

+Browse man pages in style with your personal manservant.

 Fed up with browsing manual pages in a console using `less` or Googling for the man page only to realize that your local install differs from the man page you found?
 Me too, so last night I hacked together manservant to serve up